Indian Remote Sensing Programme: IRS launch log

-The initial versions are composed of the 1 (A,B,C,D).
+The initial versions are composed of the 1 (A, B, C, D).
 The later versions are named based on their area of application, including OceanSat, CartoSat, ResourceSat.
 Some of the satellites have alternate designations based on the launch number and vehicle (P series for PSLV).
-From 2020, the naming criteria was returned to the generic EOS, which stands for Earth Observation Satellite.
+From 2020, the name was changed to the generic EOS, which stands for Earth Observation Satellite.

 IRS Data Availability

 Data from IRS is available to its users through NRSC Data Centre and also through Bhuvan Geoportal of ISRO.
 NRSC data center provides data through its purchase process, while Bhuvan Geoportal provides data in free and open domain.

 Capacity Building for IRS and Other Remote Sensing Data

 The capacity building programme of ISRO for IRS and other remote sensing applications is through Indian Institute of Remote Sensing (IIRS) Dehradun and UN affiliated Center of Space Science and Technology Education in Asia and the Pacific (CSSTEAP) Center located at Dehradun of Uttrakhand State in India.